-Of course, by the end of the third inning his mind floats to pizza.
+Of course, by the end of the third inning his mind floats to food, pizza specifically.
 There are lots of kids sitting around munching on various foods, so I couldn't distract him anymore and we strolled up the stairs to the food counters.

 If you are sitting in prime foul ball territory, paying attention to the game is requisite.
 We didn't catch the ball, but a keepsake was ours.